How to Make a Competitive Offer on a Home That Gets Accepted

-Your finances are in order, your ideal neighborhoods identified — next up is finding that perfect property, so you can make an offer.
+Your finances are in order, your ideal neighborhoods identified — next up is finding that perfect property and making a competitive offer.
+More importantly, one that is accepted over other offers.
 As more and more people look to become homeowners, it’s important to prepare yourself for the mortgage process, home search, bidding wars, and what you’ll do next if you do not get the home of your dreams.

 With so much to consider, let’s take a look at six steps to ensure sellers know you are serious when it’s time to make an offer.

 Pre-approval is an official approval from a lender for the amount you can borrow for a mortgage.

 In a tight market (seller's market), multiple offers are often entered on the same home, sometimes within hours.
 Without a pre-approval letter (or at least a pre-qualification letter), the chances of your offer being accepted will drop drastically, if your offer is even considered at all.
 Seller's won't feel comfortable proceeding if they foresee problems with a buyer's financing.
 This could cause delays in the transaction.

 In this step, expect your credit to be more thoroughly reviewed and your debt-to-income ratio to be analyzed.
 Your debt-to-income ratio considers all of your monthly expenses divided by your pre-tax income.
 It’s a helpful way for lenders to be sure you can manage monthly mortgage payments.
 After completing a review of your documents and income, an underwriting approval decision can be made.
 The reviewed documents then go back to your dedicated processor, and this becomes the point when your lender prepares your pre-approval letter.
 If you’re looking to make an offer on a home, this is what’s going to make you really stand out.

 At American Financing, we suggest you get an approval going 30-60 days prior to shopping.
 That way any potential issues are addressed prior to going under contract, creating a smooth process.